 The network activates and deactivates PSI-based SDU discard by sending the PSI-Based SDU Discard Activation/Deactivation MAC CE described in clause 6.1.3.73.
 The PSI-based SDU discard is initially deactivated upon (re-)configuration by upper layers and after reconfiguration with sync.

-The MAC entity shall for each DRB configured with PSI-based SDU discard:
+The MAC entity shall for each DRB configured with discardTimerForLowImportance:

 1> if a PSI-Based SDU Discard Activation/Deactivation MAC CE is received activating the PSI-based SDU discard for the DRB: